evelyneee/accord/README.md

 ### Installing

-#### TestFlight [Recommended]
-[Install Accord via TestFlight](https://itunes.apple.com/us/app/testflight/id899247664?mt=8).
-This allows you to recieve automatic updates, contribute feedback to the project, and stay informed with up-to-date changelogs.

 #### Homebrew [Recommended]
 [If you have Homebrew installed on your Mac](https://brew.sh), you can get the latest Accord release by installing the `accord` package:
 ```